Arsenal's Mkhitaryan to miss Europa League final over safety fears - Capital Sports

-London, United Kingdom, May 21 – Arsenal’s Armenian midfielder Henrikh Mkhitaryan will miss the Europa League final against Chelsea in Baku amid fears over his safety.
+LONDON, United Kingdom, May 21 – Arsenal manager Unai Emery described Armenian midfielder Henrikh Mkhitaryan’s decision to miss the Europa League final against Chelsea in Baku as a “personal” one amid fears over his safety on Tuesday.

-Mkhitaryan’s well-being was a concern for Arsenal due to the tense political dispute between Armenia and final hosts Azerbaijan.
+Mkhitaryan’s well-being for the final on May 29 was a concern for Arsenal due to the tense political dispute between Armenia and final hosts Azerbaijan.

-The Premier League club have decided against Mkhitaryan travelling with the rest of Unai Emery’s squad for next Wednesday’s game.

-“We are very disappointed to announce that Henrikh Mkhitaryan will not be travelling with the squad for our UEFA Europa League final against Chelsea,” an Arsenal statement announced on Tuesday.
+“It’s bad news, but we cannot do anything for this issue,” said Emery.

+“I spoke this morning with Mkhitaryan.
+It’s a very personal decision.
+He wants to play and to help us, but they spoke, both family and him, and decided to not go… I cannot push him to come with us.”

+Arsenal said all options had been explored to guarantee the midfielder’s safety.

-“We have thoroughly explored all the options for Micki to be part of the squad but after discussing this with Micki and his family we have collectively agreed he will not be in our travelling party.”
+“We have thoroughly explored all the options for Micki to be part of the squad but after discussing this with Micki and his family we have collectively agreed he will not be in our travelling party,” said an Arsenal statement.

-Azerbaijan’s ambassador to the UK, Tahir Taghizadeh, had insisted Mkhitaryan would be free from any threat of violence, but it was reported the star didn’t believe he would be safe on the pitch.
+However, the Azerbaijan Football Association (AFFA) defended the safety measures put in place and described the decision was “unwarranted”.

+“We very much regret this unwarranted decision taken, as we understand, collectively by Arsenal, the player and his family,” said AFFA in a statement.

 “Having considered all the current options, we had to take the tough decision for me not to travel with the squad to the UEL Final against Chelsea,” Mkhitaryan tweeted.